What is Dravet syndrome?

-- Seizure treatment is aimed at finding the best combination of medicines to treat seizures chronically and prevent and treat potential seizure emergencies.
+- Seizure treatment is aimed at finding the best combination of medicines to treat chronic seizures.
+Rescue medicines are also need to prevent and treat seizure emergencies.

-- Getting the best seizure control possible is the goal.
-This could also help improve the child’s developmental abilities and decrease mortality risk.
+- Getting the best seizure control possible could also help improve a child’s developmental abilities and decrease risk of early death.

-- Usually 2 or more seizure medications are needed to treat the multiple seizure types.
+- Usually 2 or more seizure medications are needed to treat the multiple seizure types with this syndrome.

 - The ketogenic diet has been helpful in some people with Dravet syndrome.